wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">This blog</a> and
 <a target="_blank" href="http://softwareengineeringdaily.com/2016/07/20/kubernetes-origins-with-craig-mcluckie/">podcast</a>
-revealed that the predecessor to Kubernetes was the "Project 7" which built <a target="_blank" href="https://ai.google/research/pubs/pub43438">"The Borg"</a> because initial developers were fans of the "Star Trek Next Generation" TV series.
+revealed that the predecessor to Kubernetes was the "Project 7" which built <a target="_blank" href="https://ai.google/research/pubs/pub43438">"The Borg"</a> because initial developers were fans of the <a target="_blank" href="https://www.wikiwand.com/en/Star_Trek:_The_Next_Generation">"Star Trek Next Generation" TV series</a> 1987-1994 and related films.
 In the series, the "Borg" society <a target="_blank" href="https://www.merriam-webster.com/dictionary/subsume">subsumes</a> all civilizations it encounters into its "collective".<a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">*</a>

 ![k8s-borg-490x431](https://user-images.githubusercontent.com/300046/132962385-096c4357-e939-40b0-a5b0-62476c8c9fa5.png)